Pold87/academic-keyword-occurrence/README.md

 ## Credits
 Created by Volker Strobel - volker.strobel87@gmail.com

-Modifications for Python 3 version made by Patrick Hofmann
+Modifications for Python 3 version (see branch python3) made by Patrick Hofmann